codelabspro/engine-guides/Twitterus/Footer.md

 Next, add a new `Footer` instance to the function `makeFooter`:

-    // make the footer
+    // Make the footer
     function makeFooter (node) {
-        // the footer will be aligned
+        // The footer will be aligned
         // to the bottom of its parent.
         // Like the header it will be
         // 100px tall and the complete width.
-        // note how we use MountPoint and Align
+        // Note how we use MountPoint and Align
         // together to line up the bottom of the footer
         // with the bottom of the parent node.addChild()